rē•considering How We Eat: Why Eating Local is Always in Season

 There is so much conversation these days about how we eat.
-Options and opinions on the subject of food can feel endless, which is why it’s all the more important to turn to the experts when making executive decisions regarding our diets.
-For those in the food world, Chef Carla Contreras is a familiar face and trusted voice — especially when it comes to seasonal eating and local food sourcing.
-As the founder of the online cooking school, Cook+Chop, and host of the podcast, “Show Up Fully,” Chef Carla understands the connection between nourishment and the body, mind, and earth.
-She shares her perspectives as a trained chef, food stylist, photographer, and health coach — including her penchant for the seasonal eating of locally-sourced foods.
+Options and opinions on food can feel endless, which is why it’s all the more important to turn to the experts when making executive decisions regarding our diets.
+Chef Carla Contreras is a familiar face and trusted voice for those in the food world, especially when it comes to seasonal eating and local food sourcing.
+As the founder of the online cooking school, Cook+Chop, and host of the podcast “Show Up Fully,” Chef Carla understands the connection between nourishment and the body, mind, and earth.
+In addition, she shares her perspectives as a trained chef, food stylist, photographer, and health coach — including her penchant for the seasonal eating of locally-sourced foods.

-Her passion for seasonal eating began as a child in Rochester, New York, where, twice per week with her family, she would frequent the longest-standing farmer’s market.
-Later, while working as a chef at a food pantry in New York City, she discovered her passion for food justice, developing weekly programs to teach members how to cook seasonal produce that was donated through two CSA’s and City Harvest.
-In truth, her passions were colliding and she felt called to action, infusing advocacy into her food choices.
+Her passion for seasonal eating began as a child in Rochester, New York, where she would frequent the longest-standing farmer’s market twice per week with her family.
+Later, while working as a chef at a food pantry in New York City, she discovered her passion for food justice, developing weekly programs to teach members how to cook seasonal produce donated through two CSA and City Harvest.
+In truth, her passions were colliding, and she felt called to action, infusing advocacy into her food choices.

 Why Eat Local?